Please contact us if you are considering selling a Clyfford Still painting. We also sell Clyfford Still artwork in the gallery.

 Clyfford Still Painting (1957)

-Clyfford E. Still (1904 – 1980) was an American artist who also lived part of his life in Canada.
-Clyfford Still is generally described as an Abstract Expressionist artist.
+Clyfford Still was an American artist who also lived part of his life in Canada.
+He is generally described as an Abstract Expressionist artist.

 His education was undertaken at Spokane University.
 Clyfford Still taught in the Washington State University system, becoming an instructor at the Pullman campus in 1933.